yixinlok/foodkg-parser/README.md

 ## 4. Run the program
 - run '''python path_to_cloned_repository/src/main.py''' in the command line or run '''main.py''' in your code editor.

-if you just want to experiment with the tool with a smaller dataset (it's faster) instead
-- run '''python path_to_cloned_repository/src/partial_main.py'''.
-This will run it with only 50 recipes from foodkg instead of over 10000.